goneplaid/sandbox/misc-exercises/README.md

 # sandbox / misc-exercises

-These are some pretty simple exercises involving basic operations; a mix of problems that I've seen cited in posts about job interview questions along with problems from Gayle Laakmann's "Cracking The Coding Interview".
+These are some pretty simple exercises involving basic operations; a mix of problems that I've seen cited in posts about job interview questions here and there.

 Here are few white boards that I drew up for some of these.